open-policy-agent/opa/site/tutorials/working-with-the-opa-repl/index.md

 When you enter expressions into the OPA REPL, you are effectively running *queries*.
 The REPL output shows the values of variables in the expression that make the query `true`.
 If there is no set of variables that would make the query `true`, the REPL prints `false`.
 If there are no variables in the query and the query evaluates successfully, then the REPL just prints `true`.

-Quit out of the REPL by pressing Control-C or typing `exit`:
+Quit out of the REPL by pressing Control-D or typing `exit`:

 ```ruby
 > exit